About this page

 An e-mail host is the address to which your entire incoming e-mail is directed, and where it is held until you download it to your hard drive.

-How can I send a picture, document and/or file to someone else by e-mail?
+Can I send a picture, document and/or file to someone else by e-mail?

 What is spam e-mail?